 - Style: Mid-century Modern

-That does it for downtown, but there is one more building I want to highlight due to its significance to the region…
+That does it for downtown, but I have one more building I want to highlight due to its significance to the region.

 - Now: same